catalyst-cloud/catalystcloud-docs/source/command-line-clients.rst

 Source an OpenStack RC file
 ===========================

-By default, the OpenStack client tools will get their configuraton from environment variables.
+When no configuration arguments are passed, the OpenStack client tools will try to obtain their configuraton from environment variables.
 To help you define these variables the cloud dashboard allows you to download an OpenStack RC file from which you can easily source the required configuration.

 To download an OpenStack RC file from the dashboard:

 * Log to your project on the dashboard and select your preferred region.

 * Go to "Access and Security", select the "API Access" tab and click on "Download OpenStack RC File".
-Save this file to the host where the client tools are going to be used from.
+Save this file on the host where the client tools are going to be used from.

 * Source the configuration from the OpenStack RC file: